VikramAnkathi/DataAnalyticsCoursera/README.md

 # Coursera
-# IBM Data Analyst Proffesional Certificate
+# IBM Data Analyst Professional Certificate

 This repository is created to showcase the projects completed during my learning with Coursera IBM **Data Analyst** Professional Certificate.